Week 2 - Reconnect: Overcoming cultural barriers to fundraising

-In the second of four articles on overcoming the cultural barriers to fundraising, Action Planning Associate Emily Petty explains the importance of human connection.
+In the second of four articles on overcoming the cultural barriers to fundraising, Action Planning Consultant Emily Petty explains the importance of human connection.

 Humans have a basic need to connect - to be loved.
 Maslow’s Hierarchy of Need places love and belonging as the third human need after basic physiological needs and safety.
 However, studies on infants have shown that if you keep an infant fed and clean, yet deny them physical contact, they fail to thrive, develop or grow.

 Like infants, we need to feel connected to those around us if we are going to succeed and thrive at work.

 Rethinking our connection theories